lgrammer/annexcss/README.md

 https://webpack.js.org/guides/tree-shaking/

-If all else fails modern browsers typically clean up unused CSS on render too.
-Using all 70 animations on a single page without tree shaking only causes a single point drop in lighthouse performance scores.
-Universal selector properties always get cleaned up as well.
+If you want to use it without webpack, purgecss is a good option.
+Using all 70 animations at the same time on different elements without tree shaking or purging only causes a single point drop in lighthouse performance scores.

-There are docs planned that will be released within the previously mentioned JS framework.